OmniLens: Towards Universal Lens Aberration Correction via LensLib-to-Specific Domain Adaptation: Methodology

-Then, a hybrid global and local optimization strategy is proposed to find multiple promising high-quality structures $\hat{\mathrm{P}}^{\mathcal{S}^{(j)}}$ for $\mathrm{P}^{\mathcal{S}^{(j)}}$, coined the $Parent$, which minimizes the $\mathcal{L}_{EAOD}$.
-Concretely, the global optimization method, \eg, Simulated Annealing Algorithm (SAA)~\cite{rutenbar1989simulated} or Particle Swarm Optimization (PSO)~\cite{985692}, is employed to rapidly drive the randomly initialized $Individuals$ towards the location of the global optimal solution, where the solutions with superior $\mathcal{L}_{EAOD}$ are selected for the following local optimization; while the local optimization method, \eg, ADAM~\cite{kingma2014adam} or Damped Least Squares (DLS)~\cite{levenberg1944method}, aims to seek their local optima for the relatively best imaging results under the primarily optimized structures.
-In addition, we employ the mutation mechanism in GA on $Parent$ to generate more possible structures, where for each $Individual$ ${\hat{{P}}^{\mathcal{S}^{(j)}}}_{i}$ in $Parent$, $\gamma$ percentage of its parameters are randomly selected for random initialization.
+Then, a hybrid global and local optimization strategy is proposed to find multiple promising high-quality structures $\hat{\mathrm{P}}^{\mathcal{S}^{(j)}}$ for $\mathrm{P}^{\mathcal{S}^{(j)}}$, coined the $Parent$, which minimizes the $\mathcal{L}_{AOD}$.
+Concretely, the global optimization method, \eg, SA~\cite{rutenbar1989simulated} or PSO~\cite{985692}, is employed to rapidly drive the randomly initialized $Individuals$ towards the location of the global optimal solution, where the solutions with superior $\mathcal{L}_{AOD}$ are selected for the following local optimization; while the local optimization method, \eg, ADAM~\cite{kingma2014adam} or Damped Least Squares (DLS)~\cite{levenberg1944method}, aims to seek their local optima for the relatively best imaging results under the primarily optimized structures.
+In addition, $Parent$ is mutated for more possible structures, where for each $Individual$ ${\hat{{P}}^{\mathcal{S}^{(j)}}}_{i}$ in $Parent$, $\gamma$ percentage of its parameters are randomly initialized.
 The mutated $Parent$ is then mixed with the origin $Parent$ to serve as the start points of the next generation.
 Finally, the hybrid optimization, selection, and mutation processes are re-conducted for each generation, where the $Parent$ is outputted as the diverse lens structures when the generation meets the set number.

-In general, EAOD uses the evolution mechanism to satisfy the needs of the diversity in the lens structures for constructing the LensLib, while applying the hybrid optimization to ensure the best imaging quality for the current structure, which drives the aberration distributions of the generated samples more close to those of real-world ones.